White cerebellum sign: Pathophysiology

 Diffuse brain edema is the likely cause of this radiological change observed in CT or MRI.
+On CT, the loss of density in the cerebral hemispheres erases the normal boundary between grey matter and white matter, leaving the cerebellum, brainstem and thalami looking comparatively dense.

 Prognosis

 It was considered to indicate a bad prognosis.
 However, evidence suggests that it could be a non-specific indicator of diffuse brain edema which might not be as ominous as previously thought.